gleannyc/documentation/docs/docs/project-management/users-and-permissions.md

 2. Select `Users`
 3. Select `+ Add User`
 4. Fill out the form and select the submit button: `Add User`

-   Email: the Google account and email address

-   Full Name
+    - **Email:** Email to send the invite to.
+Projects can be setup to only allow email addresses on your domain (eg. only emails ending in `@yourcompany.com`).
+    - **Full Name:** User's display name.
+They can change this themselves at any time.

-   Role: the user's level see below
+    - **Role:** the user's level (see below)

 5. The invited user will receive an email with an invite link.
 The user can then either create a username and password or use Google authentication to login.

-   Projects can be setup to only allow email addresses on your domain (eg. only emails ending in `@yourcompany.com`).

 ## Default system roles